logo image

 RS Home

-Carter Bar is situated 58 miles south of Edinburgh, 10 miles south of Jedburgh, 46 miles northwest of Newcastle.
+Carter Bar is 58 miles south of Edinburgh, 10 miles south of Jedburgh, 46 miles northwest of Newcastle.

 This is the most scenic route to travel between Scotland and England, with Carter Bar on the border at 418 metres / 1,371 ft in height, a great place to stop for Photos, Views, and a Snack.